Welcome To Dulwich Loft Conversions

 This document means that the work planned has been met with all the official permissions and may now legally begin.
 Strange as it may sound, they aren’t actually necessary; but we recommend them as failure to provide the document can knock value off the property.
 They make sense to apply for and can also be useful should there be any planning issues during the construction.

 Yes it can.
-We are approved to work throughout the year; building a loft conversion is mainly carried out inside.
+We are approved to work throughout the year; and part of building a loft conversion is carried out inside.

 This will depend upon the make and age of the currently installed fuse box.
 Regulations have been tightened over the quality and capacity of fuse boxes in the home and their ability to power the house satisfactorily.
 Only an examination of the fuse box will determine this, and if it fails to make these standards, it will need to be replaced.